-· MHFG's activities against anti-social elements are conducted as part of its compliance structure.
-MHFG dedicates itself to "severing relations with anti-social elements," which is viewed as an important policy of the Group when designing and implementing the specific plans for complete compliance above.
+• MHFG's stance towards organized crime is part of our compliance structure.
+MHFG is dedicated to preventing transactions with individuals or organizations associated with organized crime, which is viewed as an important group policy when designing and implementing the specific plans for complete compliance mentioned above.

-■ Business Policy Committees
+■ Business policy committees

-• The Business Policy Committees, such as the Compliance Committee, comprehensibly discuss and coordinate issues concerning compliance and handling of anti-social elements.
+· Business policy committees, such as the Compliance Committee, comprehensively discuss and coordinate issues concerning compliance and the handling of organized crime-related measures.

-"Structure to ensure that the duties of Executive Officers as defined in the Companies Act and employees are executed in compliance with laws, regulations and the Articles of Incorporation," including the foregoing structures, has been set forth in the "Mizuho Code of Conduct," "Basic Policy of Compliance" and "Compliance Manual," etc.
+A structure to ensure that Executive Officers as defined in the Companies Act and employees execute their duties in compliance with laws, regulations and the Articles of Incorporation, including the above mentioned structures, has been set forth in internal policies including the Mizuho Code of Conduct, Basic Policy of Compliance and the Compliance Manual.

-oStructure to ensure that the duties of the directors, etc., and employees of MHFG's subsidiaries are executed in compliance with laws, regulations and the Articles of Incorporation
+oStructure to ensure that directors, employees, and other members of MHFG's subsidiaries execute their duties in compliance with laws, regulations and the Articles of Incorporation